chrisdaly/4v4.gg/README.md

 Search bar for player and game id,
 Summary of different lobby types
 Breakdown of player/team cards and assignment of lobbies (standard deviation)

+## Improvements
+utilise public folder in "player.js" like i did in "playerprofile.js" - seems the proper way to do it